-About the Human Rights Clinic
+What is the Human Rights Law Clinic?

 Who can apply?

-- Applicants must currently be enrolled at Bond University in a law degree program, either an LLB or JD.
+- Currently enrolled at Bond University in a law degree program, either an LLB or JD;

 - You should have:

-- an ability to interact with clients.
+- an ability to successfully interact with people from different backgrounds.

 What does it entail?